Hellslicer/fivem-radio/README.md

 ## Known bugs and limitations

-* No MPEG, MP3 or AAC support as CEF only supports open formats
+* No MPEG or AAC support as CEF only supports open formats

 ## Configuration